roeegro/SwimFix/README.md

 	    - Expected vs actual result comparison.
 - **Input**: Video of the swimmer in a front setting (i.e. the camera is located at the end of the pool's track and faces the swimmer as he swims towards it).
 - **Output**:
-	- Keypoints display (JPG, MP4) and saving (CSV).
+	- Keypoints display on each frame (JPG, MP4) and saving (CSV).
-	- Graphs of the keypoints' coordinates in eete vide.
+	- Graphs of the keypoints' coordinates in each frame of the video.
 	- Graphs of the angles of the swimmer's shoulder/elbows/wrists in each frame of the video.
 - **OS**: Ubuntu 18.04 for inference/training, Windows 10 for inference only.
 - **Training**:  Train your own model on your own data.